valeiras/valeiras.github.io/README.md

 ## Publications

 ## Other accounts
-You can find some of my work and projects on some of my other accounts:
+You can find more information about me and my work and projects on some of my other accounts: